Back to The Church in Exile

 • when the Immaculate Heart triumphs.

-"The Body will follow where the Head has gone."8
+St. Augustine declares that the Body will follow where the Head has gone.

 Footnotes